moheed-ali/ChirpStack-Data-Pipeline/README.md

    - Paste the copied `builder.py` file into this location.

 This should resolve the missing `builder.py` error when using Python versions less than 3.7.

+## Contributing

+Feel free to contribute to this project by creating pull requests.
+For major changes, please open an issue first to discuss the proposed changes.

+## License

+This project is licensed under the [MIT License](LICENSE).